#BREAKING Belarus authorities try to forcibly expel Kolesnikova, who rips up passport and is detained on Ukraine border

 He went on to say that Rodnenkov and Kravtsov left the territory of Belarus, while Kolesnikova was detained.

 Opposition leaders were concerned when Kolesnikova disappeared on the morning of September 7.
 Eyewitnesses told TUT.by, a local news outlet, that she was snatched from the street in central Minsk and bundled into a mini-van.
 Later attempts to contact her by phone got no answer.
 Two of her colleagues from the campaign team were also detained and disappeared.
-Kolesnikova is the last of the trio, that also includes Veronika Tsepkalo, wife of another presidential candidate excluded from running by the authorities, who was left in Belarus.
+Kolesnikova is the last of the trio, that also includes Veronika Tsepkalo, wife of another presidential candidate excluded from running by the authorities, to have stayed in Belarus.

-Earlier, following a meeting at the Central Election Commission (CEC) a few days after the vote, Tikhanovskaya was pressured into making a statement calling on Belarusians to accept the official results making Lukashenko the victor and called for an end to the protests.
-She immediately left for Lithuania where she resumed her campaign to oust Lukashenko, appealing to the international community for help.
+Earlier, following a meeting at the Central Election Commission (CEC) a few days after the vote, Tikhanovskaya was forced into making a statement calling on Belarusians to accept the official results making Lukashenko the victor and called for an end to the protests.
+She immediately left for Lithuania, where she resumed her campaign to oust Lukashenko, appealing to the international community for help.

 It now appears that an attempt was made to make Kolesnikova flee.
 She is also a member of the newly established Coordinating Council that was set up by the opposition to negotiate with Lukashenko and which has been calling for a transitional government and fresh elections.